satellytes/satellytes.com/blog-posts/gatsby-ssr-caching.md

     source: https://unsplash.com/photos/WR-ifjFy4CI
 ---

-Ever since it's introduction [Gatsby](https://gatsbyjs.com) has established itself as the standard solution for React-based [Jamstack](https://jamstack.org/what-is-jamstack/) architectures.
+Ever since its introduction [Gatsby](https://gatsbyjs.com) has established itself as the standard solution for React-based [Jamstack](https://jamstack.org/what-is-jamstack/) architectures.
 But where this approach has proven to be quite powerful for smaller sites, the restriction to pre-build all pages using Static Site Generation has proven to be a bottleneck [for larger websites](https://www.gatsbyjs.com/docs/how-to/performance/improving-build-performance/)